flock-org/flock-artifact/README.md

 ./relay/bin/client_func
 ```
 Now, S2R latency and E2E latency will be printed on the azure VM.
-Note: Expect this e2e latency to be close to 70, which is higher than the number we observed during our runs for the paper.
-This is because baseline latency between azure and gcp vm increased in the current setup.
+Note: Again, like before, due to the variance in cloud provisioning storage and compute resources across the 3 different cloud providers and regions, we emphasize that the baseline latency may vary by < +-20 ms from the paper.
+However, this is a fixed cost, and the delta observed in comparison with baseline’s latency should be comparable to the paper.

-Now stop the relay running in AWS VM by pressing Ctrl+c or the following command
+Now stop the relay running in AWS VM by pressing Ctrl+c or the following command:

 ```
 killall relay